Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Related Work

-However, the context in which these systems were implemented is also different.
-Mainly, they were designed to accurately localize users from multiple observations during a connection, e.g., look for an uncooperative cellular device from a moving police car.
-Due to this use case, it is enough to only observe a large number of messages on PUSCH; they can use rotational antennas to slowly but accurately infer the direct signal path; or potentially use active power-boosting attacks to increase the UE's power~\cite{oh_enabling_2024}.
-As a result, in \cite{oh_enabling_2024}, localization takes around 2 minutes, \cite{kotuliak_ltrack_2022} measures ToA values of all messages from the whole connection, and \cite{kumar_lte_2014} requires offline processing of recoded samples.
-Even though they achieve their respective tasks, these points show that they are unsuitable for low-latency geofencing. \name{} compensates for the low number of observations with a higher number of uplink receivers, while also measuring PUCCH and PRACH messages, increasing the number of messages observed before connection establishment 3-4 times.
-Finally, we substitute the rotational antenna system with opposite facing antennas, as the rotational speed required by our system would be on the order of thousands of RPM.
+The target use cases also differ.
+Prior systems focus on accurate localization over an active connection (e.g., looking for an uncooperative device from a moving vehicle).
+Because of their use cases, they can rely on a large number of PUSCH observations, rotational antennas, or even active power-boosting attacks~\cite{oh_enabling_2024}.
+As a result, localization in \cite{oh_enabling_2024} takes around 2 minutes, \cite{kotuliak_ltrack_2022} measures ToA values of all messages from the whole connection, and \cite{kumar_lte_2014} requires offline processing of recorded samples.
+Even though they achieve their respective tasks, these points show that they are unsuitable for low-latency geofencing. \name{} compensates for the low number of observations with a higher number of uplink receivers, while also measuring PUCCH and PRACH messages.

+Finally, all these works lack the capability to monitor 5G SA.
+The only existing 5G SA uplink sniffer, Sni5gect \cite{luo_sni5gect_2025}, is built to decode uplink (PUSCH) messages on just one xNB.
+However, it is not capable of extracting signal features crucial for geofencing and its monitoring capabilities were only evaluated in a 20m range on a lab base station.
+Even at this small distance, the decoding rate was as low as 55\% for one of the phones.
+On the other hand, in 5G, our \name{} extracts important signal metrics not only for PUSCH but also for PRACH.
+Our system and its low-latency signal extraction capabilities were tested on a commercial operator’s network.
+Even at 100m distances, it consistently measured uplink signals with more than 20 dB SNR.
+We also showed \name{}’s capability to monitor multiple base stations on a single SDR.

 In this paper, we do not try to compare our geofencing accuracy with previous localization techniques.
 These techniques use TDoA, AoA, or RSSI principles~\cite{hou_efficient_2018, jiang_alrd_2013, he_hybrid_2020, radnosrati_localization_2020} to achieve a sufficiently high localization accuracy (localization being a harder problem to solve than geofencing) but also require expensive optimization algorithms.
 However, \name{} is extensible and could integrate new localization algorithms for various use cases.
+To this end, we are open-sourcing our datasets and invite researchers to develop and test different algorithms in a real-world setting, which could then be ported to our platform.